 This comforting mushroom noodle soup recipe with handmade pasta called ‘lapsha’ makes a centuries-old Russian vegetarian soup.
-Historically eaten during the Orthodox Great Lent period of fasting, when eggs and sour cream would have been forbidden, this hearty nourishing soup with hand-cut noodles can be enjoyed at any time.
+Historically eaten during the Orthodox Great Lent period of fasting, when eggs and sour cream would have been forbidden, this hearty nourishing soup with hand-cut noodles can be enjoyed any time of year.
 Serve with plenty of fresh fragrant dill and rye bread.

 While it was heartening to see hundreds of thousands of Russians protesting Putin’s war on Ukraine in scores of Russian cities overnight, including the heart of Russia’s capital Moscow and Putin’s hometown St Petersburg – with over 1,700 people arrested, including elderly baboushkas – harrowing images out of Ukraine today gave us all a glimpse into the violence and destruction to come.